by Dr. Frank Pleus

 The saliva of people with amalgams contains 3 times higher values of methylmercury, a high toxic, organic compound of mercury, than people with no amalgam fillings.
 Toxification with methylmercury has been shown in the surrounding of the city of Minamata on the Japanese coast, when in the mid 50s local authorities found out about an environmental catastrophe reaching world wide attention many years after due to uncontrolled sewage water dumping of a chemical corporation named Chissso.
 Even first denying that there might be any relation to a high percentage of people living in this area suffering out of a sudden from extreme tiredness, exhaustion, head- and body aches, partial palsy, psychosis and even coma in later stages, the company had to admit after governmental investigation that the ocean dumping of methylmercuryiodide lead to a dramatic accumulation of methylmercury within the sea algae and fish, consumed preferably by the population living on the sea shores.
 According to present day evaluation 17.000 people had been damaged by methylmercury in a more or less extensive way; but only 2265 people by the year 2000 had been acknowledged officially to be victims of Minamata-disease meanwhile more than 3000 people have died in the meantime.

-The effects of an even more complex organic compound of mercury the dimethylmercury had been demonstrated in the tragic death of Karen Wetterhahn (*16.10.1948; + 08.06.1997), who used to work as professor for chemistry at the Dartmouth College in Hanover (New Hampshire) dealing with toxicity of metals.
-Meanwhile she was testing the pathogenic impact of toxic metals on cells she sustained a work injury whilst dimethylmercury driped within seconds on her protecting latex-glove diffusing through and being reabsorbed by her skin.
+The effects of an even more complex organic compound of mercury, the dimethylmercury, had been demonstrated in the tragic death of Karen Wetterhahn (*16.10.1948; + 08.06.1997), who used to work as a professor for chemistry at the Dartmouth College in Hanover (New Hampshire) dealing with the toxicity of metals.
+While she was testing the pathogenic impact of toxic metals on cells she sustained a work injury whereby dimethylmercury dripped on her protecting latex-glove diffusing through and being reabsorbed by her skin.
 10 months later she was complaining about severe dizziness and headache.
-The mercury concentration of her blood accounted for more than 80 times of the toxic threshold value.
-Despite of a chelation therapy she fell into coma and died on an acute mercury toxification.
+According to the results of a scientific laboratory study that involved analyzing a cell sample using laboratory incubators, the mercury concentration of her blood accounted for more than 80 times the toxic threshold value.
+Despite chelation therapy, she fell into a coma and died of acute mercury toxification.
+Being injured at work can have serious consequences sometimes (this is the same if you had an accident at home though).
+If you have been injured at work then it is really important that you get things checked over.
+You might also benefit by getting legal aid from a company like The House of Workers Compensation, particularly if the injury isn’t your fault.

 Boyd Haley showed in some of his studies that most of the pathogenic bacteria and fungus in the mouth, within tooth pockets, from dead teeth or infected jaw bone might be able to transform the mercury, organically bound, to complex forms of dimethylmercury with a even higher toxic impact; According to his opinion these mechanisms might be the reason for the development of so called “oral Supertoxins”.
 This can be avoided by paying attention to other interference fields and foci within the oral cavity.